ashiswin/Kodyac/README.md

 ## Future Development

-Photo Verification includes OCR (client must take a selfie with unique code) Liviness detection in video verification so video cannot be spoofed with multiple photos.
+Photo Verification includes OCR (client must take a selfie with unique code). <br />
+Liviness detection in video verification so video cannot be spoofed with multiple photos. <br />
-Video Verification requires client to rotate head in z-axis, and ultimately constructs a 3D model of client's head.
-This makes it harder for clients to spoof our KYC method.
+Video Verification requires client to rotate head in z-axis, and ult imately constructs a 3D model of client's head.
+This makes it harder for clients to spoof our KYC method. <br />
-Enable BaiscInforVerification for anybody with a SingPass account
+Enable BaiscInforVerification for anybody with a SingPass account. <br />

 ## Authors